Sharing InTime Results¶

 Every InTime client stores its data locally in a file called "intimeruns.db".
 The data may be a subset of the entire database in the InTime Server Database.
 There are 2 different modes.

-This is the default mode.
-The path can be changed to any custom folder using the
+The path can be changed to point to any folder using the

 custom_session_path option, e.g.

 This is the default mode.
 The database file will be stored in the

 To enable this mode, close your project, run the Tcl command